-If the court ordered judgment payments are not timely paid, the law allows for the creditor to apply for a bank of wage execution (garnishments).
+If the court ordered judgment payments are not timely paid, the law allows for the creditor to apply for a bank or wage execution (garnishments).
 The current filing fee is $105.00, which is added by the court to the judgment.
 Only one type of garnishment is allowed at a time.
 Executions can result in substantial additional expenses to the defendant if money is garnished.
 Property executions are also available.
 A Marshal is utilized to serve an execution on the debtor’s bank or employer.
-The Marshal’s fee is paid out of the debtor’s funds.
+The Marshal’s fee (currently 15%) is paid out of the debtor’s funds.

 A judgment creditor can also file a judgment lien on any real estate of the judgment debtor as security to ensure the debt gets paid, regardless of whether the debtor is making the court ordered payments.